amemske/fetchapi_paginated/README.md

-# fetchapi_paginated
+# Using Fetch API
-Consuming api and paginate results
+This project demonstatrates how to Consume an api and the paginate results